JonMallozzi/UnityMidTerm/README.md

 Goals:

-* have a terrian that can traversed
+* have a terrian that can be traversed
 * character
 * sword that slashes
 * one enemy